-Report dividend income received from stocks, non PA S corporations, mutual funds, other business associations, etc. as well as capital gains distributions from mutual funds.
+PA-taxable dividends and capital gains distributions income includes dividend income received from stocks, non PA S corporations, mutual funds, other business associations, etc. as well as capital gains distributions from mutual funds.

-A resident estate or trust that is a shareholder of a corporation, other than a PA S corporation, must report as taxable dividend income distributions by a business corporation or business association out of its earnings and profits, without regard to the manner in which the business derived the income.
+A resident estate or trust that is a shareholder of a corporation, other than a PAS corporation, must report as taxable dividend income distributions by a business corporation or business association out of its earnings and profits, without regard to the manner in which the business derived the income.